gilnam74/vex-sneppet/Python-for-artists.md

 ```

 ## Creating a first custom tool
-Here we will create from scratch a custom tool (lets name it `GeoCreator`) for Houdini with a User Interface.
+Here we will create from scratch a custom tool (let's name it `GeoCreator`) for Houdini with a User Interface.
 GeoCreator will generate an empty geometry node with a certain name in the root of the current scene.
 Not an outstanding functionality but it's just a basic example which will help us to start solving tasks in Houdini with Python.
 Besides a huge amount of video tutorials starts from creating a geometry node, diving inside, deleting File node and creating a grid, while you can do the same by CTR + click on Grid shelf tool.
 So might be useful in some cases.

 We will begin with building a functional part of the code in the Python Source Editor, then we will add and setup UI and finally we will save the code as a Python file and make it launch from the Shelve.